sirech/talk-humane-on-call-alerting/presentation.md

 ???

 - this a personal favorite
--- a service of us depends on an old monolith.
-For unknown reasons, it degrades over time until the performance is unusable -- infra folks need to restart the VMs every now and then
-- for organizational reasons, we don't have the rights to do that, and we can't even automate the process of restarting to mitigate the pain at least
+- a service we own depends on a monolith that's not actively developed
+- performance degrades over time until it reaches a breaking point (spikes in the chart)
+- "the solution" is to restart the VMs, but it just pushes the problem to the future

 ---

-## Ignoring Post-Mortem items 😢

-???

-- I'm assuming that you do post mortems after incidents -- If not, well that's the action point
-- Even if you do them, you have to commit to prioritize them

----

-## Alerting isn't just about technology.
-It's about organizational alignment
+## This isn't a technology problem, but an organizational one

 ???